After deadly wrecks, Atlanta bans electric scooters at night

 City officials on Thursday announced a ban on electric scooters and electric bikes from 9 p.m. until 4 a.m. daily.
 The ban takes effect Friday.

+“This environment didn’t exist 14 months ago or 12 months ago — this is a brand new thing,” Tim Keane, Atlanta’s commissioner of city planning, said in an interview Thursday.

+“We want this to be temporary,” he said.
+“We hope that this ban is very temporary.”

 City officials have asked e-scooter vendors to disable the devices during the hours they’re banned, the mayor said.
+The companies are cooperating, and “I’ve heard no pushback at all,” Keane said.

+Traffic safety data showing the dangers of riding during late-night hours is “compelling,” Santa Monica, California-based Bird said in a statement Thursday.
+It had more than 1,200 devices operating in Atlanta last month, city records show.

+Late-night and early-morning travel, especially between midnight and 5 a.m., is “many times more dangerous due to impaired road users, fatigue and poor visibility,” Bird said.
+The company has managed its service hours to avoid late night riding, and will comply with Atlanta’s new guidelines, it added.

 This story has been corrected to say police in East Point reported the latest death; not Atlanta police.